purarue/pura-utils/README.md

 - [`unique-ignore-case`](./shellscripts/unique-ignore-case) - `unique`, but ignores uppercase/lowercase
 - [`tally`](./shellscripts/tally) - shorthand for `sort | uniq -c | sort -n`
 - [`group-and-termgraph`](./shellscripts/group-and-termgraph) - takes lines of data and groups/graphs it using [termgraph](https://github.com/mkaz/termgraph).
 Sort of like a fancy `sort | uniq -c | sort -n`
-- [`epochdisplay`](./shellscripts/epochdisplay) - given one or more epoch timestamps (`date +"%s"`) prints a readable date.
-If no args are given, reads from STDIN
-- [`epochguess`](./shellscripts/epochguess) - reads anything from STDIN. convert any epoch timestamps that looks like a datetime to local-readable timestamps

 ##### Cross Platform Helpers

 These use [`on_machine`](https://github.com/purarue/on_machine) to run different commands based on what operating system you're on